 Why Integration Strategy is Critical for SaaS ERP Implementation

-Implementing a new ERP system today can be more challenging than in the past.
+Implementing a new core system today can be more challenging than in the past.
 This is for a number of reasons, but mostly because of the increasing complexity of business IT landscapes.

 Previously, many organisations had their full ERP capability on one vendor/platform or sitting entirely on-premise.
 Here, the work of an integrator was much more simple.
 Modernising these core business applications, however, is not about a big bang retirement of all your on-premise systems, or a move to one big new platform.
 It is an iterative and phased approach, whereby organisations start by carving out domains like HR, Supply Chain or Finance and moving them into the cloud, while retaining the rest of the environment on premise.